 A 3x3 Qualifier comprised of at least three inter-connected events, with at least 150 participating teams in all categories and events

-A 3x3 Qualifier comprised of one stand-alone, international tournament with prize money limited to 16 invitational teams.
+A premium World Tour Qualifier comprised of one stand-alone, international tournament with prize money, which is generally limited to 16 male teams (invitational or through qualification).

-A Satellite is a 3x3 Tour or single event that is yet too small to be eligible to be a direct WT Qualifier – therefore winning teams of these events are directed by FIBA to suitable 3x3 Challengers.
+A Lite Quest (formerly known as "satellite") is a 3x3 Tour or single event that is yet too small to be eligible to be a direct WT Qualifier – therefore winning teams of these events are directed by FIBA to suitable 3x3 Challengers.

 3x3 Individual World Ranking